A heady mix of culture, heritage and cool

 When a city has bequeathed the Factory Records , Oasis and the Bee Gees to the world, you know there’s a fair chance it kicks off once the sun goes down.
 So it proves in Manchester, which is teeming with bars, clubs, pubs and gigs to get stuck into.
-The Bridgewater Hall is home to the Halle Orchestra, while the Northern Quarter likes to imagine itself as an Ancoats-style version of Greenwich Village.
+The Bridgewater Hall is home to the Halle Orchestra, while the Northern Quarter likes to imagine itself as a local version of New York's Greenwich Village.
 Deansgate Locks is yet another example of the city making novel use of its industrial hangover, while the Warehouse Project is the type of cutting edge clubbing experience that the city has always specialised in.

 Everything a budding fashionista needs is here, from the behemoth that is the Trafford Centre , 15 minutes outside the centre, to the independent delights of the Northern Quarter’s boutiques.
 For designer outlets, King Street has always been the place, while Affleck’s Palace is a labyrinth of market stalls and vintage shops.